-- -Alint Enable or disable optional checks; see Section 32.6. - -AwarnRedundantAnnotations Warn about redundant annotations.
+- -Alint Enable or disable optional checks; see Section 32.7. - -AwarnRedundantAnnotations Warn about redundant annotations.
 A warning is issued if an explicitly written annotation is the same as the default annotation for that location.
 This feature does not warn about all redundant annotations, only some. - -AsuggestPureMethods Suggest methods that could be marked @SideEffectFree, @Deterministic, or @Pure; see Section 31.7.5. - -AresolveReflection Determine the target of reflective calls, and perform more precise type-checking based on that information; see Chapter 24. -AresolveReflection=debug causes debugging information to be output. - -Ainfer=outputformat Output suggested annotations for method signatures and fields.
-These annotations may reduce the number of type-checking errors when running type-checking in the future; see Section 33.2.
+These annotations may reduce the number of type-checking errors on subsequent type-checking runs.
+This option is typically used by whole-program inference (WPI; see Section 33.2) rather than by programmers.
 Using -Ainfer=jaifs produces .jaif files.
 Using -Ainfer=stubs produces .astub files.
 Using -Ainfer=ajava produces .ajava files.
 You must also supply -Awarns, or the inference output may be incomplete. - -AinferOutputOriginal When outputting .ajava files when running with -Ainfer=ajava, also output a copy of the original file with no inferred annotations, but with the formatting of a .ajava file, to permit use of diff to view the inferred annotations.
-Must be combined with -Ainfer=ajava. - -AshowSuppressWarningsStrings With each warning, show all possible strings to suppress that warning.
+Must be combined with -Ainfer=ajava.

-- -AwarnUnneededSuppressions Issue a warning if a @SuppressWarnings did not suppress a warning issued by the checker.
+- -AshowSuppressWarningsStrings With each warning, show all possible strings to suppress that warning. - -AwarnUnneededSuppressions Issue a warning if a @SuppressWarnings did not suppress a warning issued by the checker.
 This only warns about @SuppressWarnings strings that contain a checker name (for syntax, Section 32.1.1).
 The -ArequirePrefixInWarningSuppressions command-line argument ensures that all @SuppressWarnings strings contain a checker name.
 An unneeded.suppression warning can be suppressed only by @SuppressWarnings("unneeded.suppression") or @SuppressWarnings("checkername:unneeded.suppression not by @SuppressWarnings("checkername"). - -AwarnUnneededSuppressionsExceptions=regex disables -AwarnUnneededSuppressions for @SuppressWarnings strings that contain a match for the regular expression.
 Most users don't need this. - -ArequirePrefixInWarningSuppressions Require that the string in a warning suppression annotation begin with a checker name.
 Otherwise, the suppress warning annotation does not suppress any warnings.
 For example, if this command-line option is supplied, then @SuppressWarnings("assignment") has no effect, but @SuppressWarnings("nullness:assignment") does. - -AshowPrefixInWarningMessages When issuing an error or warning, prefix the warning suppression key by the checker name.
 For instance, output "error: [nullness:assignment] ..." instead of "error: [assignment]".
 This makes it easy to tell, from the suppression key only, which checker issued the error or warning.